September 5, 2023

 June 8, 2020

-Keziah is a sophomore Posse Scholar from Atlanta, GA studying Health, Science, Society, and Policy (HSSP).
+Keziah is a sophomore Posse Scholar from Atlanta, Georgia, studying Health, Science, Society, and Policy (HSSP).
 At Brandeis, she is in her second year studying Chinese and volunteers with the Waltham Group.
 In her free time, she enjoys spending time with friends, knitting, and learning about various cultures and languages.

 For a message from Keziah, watch her video introduction.